signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

 }
 ```
 - Finally, the composite must handle the mutation.
-  - A mutation constructor is often useful:
+  - A mutation constructor is often useful but not required (an existing private constructor can do the job):
 ```csharp
   /// <summary>
   /// Private mutation constructor.